 Why Are We Not Surprised?

 These results are no surprise here at KnowBe4.
-We have known for quite a while that this type of security awareness training does not work all that well.
+We have known for quite a while that this type of security awareness computer-based training does not work all that well.
 There are methodologies of training end-users that are extremely effective though.

 The initial baseline percentage was often an unpleasant surprise for both IT and non-IT management, and cause for concern.
 The result though was support from the C-level on down for a sustained year-round security awareness program, with feedback on a regular basis, creating an effective security culture.